wdi-sg/cell_phone_html_css/readme.md

 Your project is to recreate an iPhone using what we've learned about HTML and CSS.

-## Plagiarism

-Take a moment to re-familiarize yourself with the [plagiarism policy](https://git.generalassemb.ly/DC-WDI/Administrative/blob/master/plagiarism.md), specifically on using work you find online and on work you do with other students.

 ## Deliverables

 Your submission should include the necessary boilerplate for an HTML5 page.
 On top of that, you should have everything listed in the MVP section below.